Sprinting-Software/node-oidc-provider/docs/README.md

 Fine-tune the algorithms your provider will support by declaring algorithm values for each respective JWA use

+_**recommendation**_: Only allow JWA algs that are necessary.
+The current defaults are based on recommendations from the [JWA specification](https://tools.ietf.org/html/rfc7518) + enables RSASSA-PSS based on current guidance in FAPI. "none" JWT algs are disabled by default but available if you need them.

 ### enabledJWA.authorizationEncryptionAlgValues

-JWE "alg" Algorithm values the provider supports for JWT Authorization response (`JARM`) encryption
+JWE "alg" Algorithm values the provider supports for JWT Authorization response (JARM) encryption